dz0ny/Loggy/Readme.md

 ##Usage

   Visit localhost:3000 install bookmarklet and activate it on wordpress installation.
-Them where you want to use it
+Then where you want to use it

     global $Loggy;
     $Loggy->debug(string..array..object);